-I like to paint like no one is watching.
-I am an abstract painter and a colorist.
-The type of painting I do is called action painting.
-I live in Maine and I often paint outside on the deck of our camp overlooking the water.
-Color is what I am all about, and music is what gets me there.
-I paint to music, and it is almost as much a part of my paintings as is the paint.
-I am a conduit, the music is my muse, and when it’s working, the paint flows through me easily and effortlessly.
-I often get lost in the paint and the time, and it takes me somewhere ...
-When I paint, I feel connected to something greater than myself, and a deep sense of joy and spirit.
-I am happiest, most fulfilled, and completely myself when I paint.
-It is gift and I am grateful to be able to share it.
+"I like to paint like no one is watching.
+I am an abstract painter who lives in Maine.
+I love color.
+I often paint what I feel, or what is currently happening in my life as well as the changing seasons.
+I paint to music and it is as much a part of the paintings as the paint.
+I am a conduit— the music is my muse— and when it’s working, the paint flows through me easily and effortlessly.
+I often get lost in the paint and it takes me somewhere else.
+When I paint, I feel connected to something greater than myself, and a deep sense of joy.
+I am happiest, most fulfilled, and most completely myself when I paint.
+It is a gift, and I am grateful to be able to share it."

 Jodi’s education and background in art is richly diverse.
 She graduated from the New School for Social Research in New York City in 1984 with a degree in Liberal Arts.
 (At that time it was attached to Parsons School of Design.)
 She started modeling for art classes at Parsons to earn money.
 She worked for many different art schools, (Parsons School of Design, School of Visual Arts, the Art Students League of New York, to name a few) groups, and classes all over New York City.
 When she was 25, she moved to Southampton, New York, becoming a professional art model.
 For the next 15 years, she was often requested, enabling her to work for well known and established artists in the Hamptons, some of whom were Norman Bluhm, David Salle, and Larry Rivers.
 She learned from listening to, and watching renowned artists and teachers which inspired her to start painting in 1985.
 Within months she was in several art shows, and sold work immediately.
 She had her first art opening in NYC at Thunderdome Studios in Manhattan, in 1986.
 She was 26.

 In 1997, realizing that the lifestyle of being a musician was one she no longer wanted to pursue, she became an ESL teacher which provided her with the stability in her life she was seeking.
 She moved to the north shore of Massachusetts in 1998, and has been teaching ESL successfully for 17 years, all the while pursuing various forms of artistic expression.

 One of these artistic expressions took the form of rebuilding a house.
 In 2002, she bought a fire damaged cottage in Hamilton, Massachusetts.
 She spent the next 5 years gutting the house down to the studs and rebuilding it.
 She did 75% of the work herself including framing, wiring, plumbing, roofing, and landscaping.
 It was her work of art, completely consuming her for nearly a decade.
 Several articles were written about her in newspapers including the Boston Globe.